Loading...

 I didn't get many photos in the Blue Mountain Scenic Byway, as the Forest Service Roads were narrow and windy, with little room to pull off and take photos.

 There was lots of wildlife all around.
-I saw a small deer herd run across the road in front of me, and away through the forest, that were spooked by me riding through their territory.
+I saw a small deer herd run across the road in front of me, and away through the forest, as I intruded upon their space.

 It was a long but beautiful ride through the forests, but I was glad to get to Baker City, Oregon, for the evening.